 There's nothing like rolling and cutting your own fresh pasta dough to give you and your loved one a terrific feeling of personal accomplishment.
 It'll also result in a far tastier product than you'll be able to buy at the vast majority of stores.
 One person can handle making the dough, sure, but kneading it is time-consuming, so it's a good candidate for dividing between partners.
 If you're using a manual pasta roller, it also helps to have one person feeding the dough in while the other turns the crank.
 If you're lucky enough to have a stand mixer attachment for making pasta, well, take turns standing there and looking pretty.
 (Speaking of looking pretty: Incorporating beet purée is an easy way to turn your pasta a vibrant shade of pink that's made for Valentine's Day, without imparting any noticeable beet flavor.)

 This recipe makes pasta sheets that are ideal for slicing into linguine or fettuccine.
 Looking for something more involved?
 May we suggest...

 Ravioli and Tortellini

 Want something a little softer and easier?
 A filled pasta that's not quite as handcrafted, but still delicious, one that'll leave you plenty of time for drinking wine and playing video games?
-Try our classic ricotta- and spinach-stuffed shells, or this incredible version with shells filled with crab, shrimp, and scallops, a bit like the love child of crab cakes and pasta Alfredo.
+Try our classic ricotta- and spinach-stuffed shells, or this incredible version filled with crab, shrimp, and scallops, a bit like the love child of crab cakes and pasta Alfredo.
 Both of them start with store-bought dried pasta, but will still go a lot faster when you've got two people to do the stuffing.